flacfan/JFLACTool/README.md

     * Tag FLAC files using the information you enter into JFLACTool.
     * Store archived FLAC files with high resolution album art from iTunes.
 * Convert
-    * Quickly load FLAC files, correct tags, select album art, then convert to MP3.
+    * Quickly load FLAC files, correct tags, select album art, then convert to MP3 or AAC (.m4a).
+    * Note: Converting to AAC (.m4a) is only supported on macOS.

 Setup
 -----